 Details of dates and times are available on the Timetable page.

 It is possible to undertake the Graduate Certificate in Research Ethics full-time (two units per semester) and thereby complete the course in one semester (approximately six months).
 Students would study in Semester 2, and enrol in APG4393 in distance education mode, and in APG4717 in intensive on-campus mode.

 Alternatively, by studying on a part-time basis (one unit per semester), students would complete the course over two semesters (approximately 12 months).
 It is recommended that students enrol in APG4393 in Semester 1, in either on-campus or distance education mode.
 They would then enrol in APG4717 in intensive on-campus mode in Semester 2.

 Note that students who participate in the Intensive Bioethics Course, and after completing assessment, obtain credit for APG4393, would need to complete APG4717 in Semester 2 only.

 Please see the Coursefinder entry for details of the course fees.
 Note that as the Graduate Certificate in Research Ethics is a 24 point course, the fee shown should be divided by 2.

 Applications for mid-year entry close mid-June.
 Applications for the March intake are due in by the 30th of November.
 Late applications are accepted.

 For details on how to apply, please follow the ‘Entry requirements and applications’ link on the Coursefinder entry.

-Please direct any questions to Justin Oakley, course coordinator, or contact the Centre for Human Bioethics
+Please direct any questions to Michael Selgelid, course coordinator, or contact the Centre for Human Bioethics